Artistic Achievement Awards

 Our Forensic team has a long history of intercollegiate forensics competition.
 Regionally, nationally and internationally active, our students participate in British Parliamentary debate.
 On average, the program attends 10 tournaments per year and hosts three events on PLU’s campus, including one of the largest high school tournaments in the Northwest, in addition to numerous community engagements.

-Artistic Achievement Awards are offered to incoming students in amounts ranging up to $10,000 per year, and are renewable for up to three additional years.
+Artistic Achievement Awards and limited endowed scholarships are offered in renewable amounts ranging up to $7,500 per year and are in addition to academic merit awards.
 Students may apply in multiple areas.